-A snake like the reticulated python manages to find a way around this when striking their prey with such force.
-It is thought that it is the structure of the snake’s skull that makes provision for this.
+A snake like the reticulated python manages to find a way around this when striking its prey with such force.
+It is thought that the structure of the snake’s skull makes provisions for this.
 Their skulls are mobile with joints that allow for stretching.
 Snakes, in other words, can absorb shock.

-According to a pressure reading, after one such attack on an Indonesian field worker, biology experts tell us that the python generated almost 300 millimeters of mercury per square inch (psi) during constriction.
+According to a pressure reading, after one such attack on an Indonesian field worker, biology experts tell us that the python generated almost 300 pounds per square inch (psi) of pressure during constriction.
 Such a force can do a lot of internal damage to the prey.